kaimibk/Intro_Machine_Learning/README.md

 1. ~~ [SVM Binary Classification on Embryo Growth Curves](Final/) ~~ \*

 \* Final project not posted as the data used, analyses performed, and results produced are confidential.
 The data involves sensitive hospital patient information.
-However, the repository contains a short project descripto
+However, the repository contains a short project descripton.